Homework 9 - Code Generator using Lex and Yacc

 The memory model of ToyG

-Our machine is Stack Based Machine, meaning we will use the process stack as a proxy for memory.
+, meaning we will use the process stack as a proxy for memory.
 All of our operations will assume the operands are in the stack and the result of any operation will be written to the stack and then popped back into the memory we allocated for our variables.
 There is no other memory operations that happen.
 This means you will not have to think about writing to memory.

-For example, when you compiler is complete, x = 1 + b will happen as follows.
+For example, when you compiler is complete, x = 1 + b

-2. They will be popped into two registers, addition will be performed and then the result (currently in a register) will be pushed into the stack
+will be pushed into the stack - They will be popped into two registers, addition will be performed and then the result (currently in a register) will be pushed into the stack

 Stack Frame:

 We assume that a stack frame (for the variables) has been set up for the function, with the base pointer register (%rbp) pointing to the beginning of the frame.
-We access local variables relative to the base pointer, using an offset calculated as i * 8, where i is the index of the variable.
-The student does not have to implement the stack frame creation; it is generated automatically.
+We access local variables relative to the base pointer, using an offset calculated as i * 8

 The stack frame for toyg is shown in the following figure